 NBA Playoffs: Hawks' Starting Lineup Against Knicks

-The last time the Atlanta Hawks made the NBA Playoffs was in 2017 when they had Paul Milsap and Dennis Schroder running the offense, and on Sunday in New York City against the Knicks, a new era starts.
+Trae Young and the Atlanta Hawks played the franchise's first playoff game since 2017 and won against the Knicks on Sunday 105-103.

-The Trae Young led Hawks will be in the playoffs, which is the first time the franchise has been in the playoffs in four years.
+The two teams will battle it out for Game 2 on Wednesday once again in New York City.

-The Hawks have announced their starting lineup for Sunday, and it can be seen in a post below from FantasyLabs NBA.
+For the game, the Hawks have announced their starting lineup, and the entire lineup can be seen in a post below from FantasyLabs NBA.

-The Knicks are 1.5-point favorites over the Atlanta Hawks in New York on Sunday for Game 1, according to FanDuel.
+The Knicks are 2-point favorites over the Atlanta Hawks in New York for Game 2, according to FanDuel.

 Related stories on NBA basketball